 The pay and remuneration of the Headmaster and the Senior Leadership team is set at a meeting of the Governing Body Pay Committee.
 The performance of the Headmaster and Senior Leadership team is reviewed with comparison to previously set objectives when the committee makes its decision.
 Individuals may appeal any decision to the Governing Body Pay Appeals Committee.
-There were no appeals made in the year to 31st August 2019.
+There were no appeals made in the year to 31st August 2020.

-Trade union facility time Relevant union officials Number of employees who were relevant union officials during the relevant period Full-time equivalent employee number 2 150.00
+Trade union facility time

+Relevant union officials Number of employees who were relevant union officials

+during the relevant period 2

+Full-time equivalent employee number 150.00

 Percentage of time spent on facility time

+Number of constants

 Percentage of time Number of employees

 0% 1

 1%-50% 1

 51%-99% -

 100% -

 Percentage of pay bill spent on facility time

-Total cost of facility time 147
+Total cost of facility time 876

-Total pay bill 5,452,000
+Total pay bill 5,778,000

-Percentage of the total pay bill spent on facilty time -
+Percentage of the total pay bill spent on facility time 3,170,000

+r ercentage of the total pay bin spent of facility time -

 Paid trade union activities

-Time spent on paid trade union activities as a percentage of total paid facility time hours -
+Time spent on paid trade union activities as a percentage of

+,

+total paid facility time hours